idfyed/sample-node-app/README.md

 ### Configuration file

-The file `src/diglias-conf.json` contains configuration data related to the integration with the Diglias Go service, there are three main sections of informaton:
+The file `src/diglias-conf.json` contains configuration data related to the integration with the IDFyed Go service, there are three main sections of informaton:

 ## Contact and Feedback

-Any questions, or feedback on the code or Diglias in general?
+Any questions, or feedback on the code or IDFyed in general?

-playground@diglias.com
+playground@idfyed.com

-Copyright (c) 2018 Diglias AB
+Copyright (c) 2019 IDFyed Solutions AB